victormours/rspec-preloader/README.md

 If you want to run rspec with any other arguments, you can give them to the preloader instead of pressing Enter.

-rspec-preloader will pass your input to rspec as is, so you can using any input rspec would accept, including specific line numbers or formatting options.
+rspec-preloader will pass your input to rspec as is, so you can use any input rspec would accept, including specific line numbers or formatting options.

 How it works
 ---